 This year’s Border BioBlitz takes place throughout the month of April, reimagined to be socially distant and safe.
 Households and quarantine pods can collect data along the border in our new dispersed model.

 We invite you to be a part of documenting the amazing diversity of life in our borderlands, where our shared natural heritage lives on and where only we know what that border means. in light of the pandemic, our Border BioBlitz is extended to include the backyards of all border communities.
 If you live in a county or municipality adjacent to the border, we encourage you to participate.
 You can stay safe at home and still contribute data to our knowledge of the borderlands.
-Simply join our project here, and make your observations throughout the month of April 2021.
+Simply find out how to join our project here, and make your observations throughout the month of April.

 Dr. Sula Vanderplank is a Postdoctoral Fellow at the San Diego Zoo Wildlife Alliance, working in partnership with Plant Conservation, the Center for Plant Conservation, and the San Diego Natural History Museum.
-You can also share the 2021 Border BioBlitz across social media or join our Facebook event.
+You can also share the annual Border BioBlitz across social media.

 Dr. Sula Vanderplank on an expedition.